 But if getting paid more than once every month (diversifying your revenue) is your goal, you can have it.
 Luxury house hacking puts you in locations where you’ll not only want to live, but many people will also want to visit for both business and pleasure.
 Because of this, instead of having three tenants who pay once per month (on the months when they can afford to), you can host three short-term guests who pay you three times per month via an automated process executed by a third party.

 In this setting, getting paid more than once per month not only makes more money due to heightened VOM, but it also decreases the risk of loss of income!
 And now, you will be living not in a crappy fourplex in a so-so location, but in a class-A area with upscale construction.
 Talk about killing three birds with one shot!

 But we’re not done yet!

-This is an involved and multifaceted conversation (and to get the whole scoop you are likely best just to read my book) but in short, you want to deal with people who have money!
-You don’t want to deal with people who can afford $20 per night for one night.
-You want to deal with people who are willing to pay $250 per night for a quality room, but will happily take your equally nice place at a discounted rate.
+This is an involved and multifaceted conversation (and to get the whole scope, it’s likely best to just read my book), but in short, you want to deal with people who have money!
+You don’t want to deal with people who can only afford $20 per night for one night.
+You want to deal with people who are willing to pay $250 per night for a quality room but will happily take your equally nice place at a discounted rate.
 Why?
 Because these people care about their credit, which makes them easier to manage.

 Hopefully the above sheds light on why I chose to do a luxury house hack, and why I think it’s the best option for most people above age 30.
 Not only will it improve your lifestyle thanks to better location and asset quality, but it will provide for the most stable income with the least risk.
 And we haven’t even touched on appreciation, CapEx exposure, repair and maintenance exposure, economic losses, and all the rest.

-At least this is the way I see things, but it does involve a bit of zagging.
+This is the way I see things at least, but it does involve a bit of zagging.